As mentioned earlier, solids in the wastewater can be an issue. Solids are fairly easy to address because they can be removed mechanically.

 For the most part, solids in brewery wastewater are composed of small grain and hop particles, and yeast.

-If you have an underground tank, if possible add a simple basket strainer under the outlet pipe in an underground tank to catch the big stuff, such as wrenches, gloves, TC fittings, pallet chunks, shrink wrap, etc. This can be as simple as a 5-gal bucket with many 1/2″ holes drilled in it.
+If you have an underground tank, if you have room add a simple basket strainer under the outlet pipe in an underground tank to catch the big stuff, such as wrenches, gloves, TC fittings, pallet chunks, shrink wrap, etc. This can be as simple as a 5-gal bucket with many 1/2″ holes drilled in it.

 Solids will actually grow in any brewery wastewater tank.
 Wild yeast and bacteria find a warm sugary wastewater tank an ideal place to grow.
 In time these critters will form a thick, stinky sludge at the bottom of your tank.
 For this reason it is important to drain or pump off the bottom of your tank.
 By draining/pumping off the bottom of your tank you get rid of these solids slowly so they aren’t able to form a thick sludge.
 This thick sludge can get to a toothpaste-like consistency.
 Not what you want; it stinks and it takes up space in your tank.